What are Flip-Flops and Latches?

 The AND gate between the reset (K) and Q means that the reset cannot be activated unless Q is outputting a 1.
 So the reset can only reset the latch back to zero in the case where the output is 1 i.e. you can only hit reset when the latch is already set.
 Similarly the AND gate between set (J) and Q’ means that the latch cannot be set unless it has been previously reset.
 The latch should only be set if the Q output is zero.
 The AND gate is connected to the complement (opposite) of Q, therefore the set can only be triggered if Q’ is 1.

-When J and K are both set to one, the Q and Q’ outputs end up very rapidly oscillating back and forth (changing from 1 to 0 and back again) but are always the opposite of each other and are in a known state.
-This at least makes the output predictable, getting rid of that awkward invalid state where the outputs become random as in the SR latch.
-So this is a minor improvement, but there is still the oscillation problem to deal with.
-The JK latch though is more commonly used in the form of a flip-flop which addresses the issue.
+When J and K are both set to one, the Q and Q’ outputs end up oscillating, that is continuously changing from 1 to 0 and back again very rapidly.
+This is also known as a race-around condition.
+It’s not ideal, but at least we’re improving the situation as the outputs are now predictable.
+Each output is now always the opposite of the other and always in a known state.
+We’ve eliminated that awkward invalid state where the outputs become completely random as in the SR latch.
+But how can we deal with the oscillation problem?

 A clock signal showing a series of 1 pulses.